AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 The Living Documentation Generator in Living Documentation regime is designed to produce an Issue Summary page (index.md) along with multiple detailed single issue pages.
 The structure of pages is designed to work with the AbsaOSS [mdoc viewer](https://github.com/AbsaOSS/cps-mdoc-viewer) solution.

+The regime's root output directory is named `liv-doc-regime`.

 ### Index Page Example